tianjianxia/tianjianxia.github.io/_posts/2021-12-09-simpson's-liner-translate-s1.md

 Marge : "Isn't Bart sweet, Homer?
 He sings like an angel!"

 Bart : "Oh!
 Jingle bell Batman smells, Robin laid an egg, the Batmobile broke its wheel.
-The joker gotta ...Ahh!"
+The joker gotta ...Ahh!(太搞了)"

 Principal : "The fifth grade will now favour us with a scene from Charles Dickens - a Christmas Carol'"